fredData28/AIRBNB-NEWYORK-2019/README.md

 | `reviews_per_month` | Average review frequency |
 | `calculated_host_listings_count` | Total listings per host
 | `availability_365` | Days available per year

+TOOLS USED

+Microsoft Excel for data cleaning,Analysis

+SQL for structured query language for querying of data

+POWERBI for data visualisation

+GITHUB for portfolio building

+DATA CLEANING AND PREPARATION

+in the initial phase of the data cleaning and preparations,we perform the following actions

+1.Data loading

+2.handling missing variables

+3.Data cleaning and formatting

+4.Creating additional numeric column

+Explanatory data Analysis

+The EDA process involves analyzing the AIRBNB data to understand the distribution of variables,identify patterns and trends ,detect potential issues and answer key question

+1. What is the average availability of listing throughout the year by room type

+3. what is price distribution by roomtype

+5. what is price distribution by hostname

+7. what is the minimum night by host name